sonifydata/twotone.io/_posts/2019-02-25-advanced-features-tutorial-1.md

 ---
 layout: article
-title: Basic Tutorial
+title: Introduction to TwoTone
 date: 2019-02-25 13:00:00 +0000
 modified: ''
 categories:
 - tutorials
-excerpt: A tutorial on the basic features, using the sample data set Honey Production in the USA (1998-2012).
+excerpt: Learn the basics of using TwoTone.
 tags:
 - video
 - tutorial